-If you’re thinking of starting a blog, congratulations, you’ve made an excellent decision.
+If you’re thinking of starting a blog for your pet business in 2019, congratulations, you’ve made an excellent decision.

-By now you should be well aware of the benefits of blogging, and how it can grow your business.
+By now you’re likely aware of the benefits of blogging, and how it can grow your business.

 If you’re still unsure, here are some quick stats to ponder…